 As helpful as oxidation values are in determining the freshness of an oil, you can’t just rely on the reported value to determine quality.
 This is because oxidation values are constantly changing.
 An oil might have a peroxide value well below the recommended 5 mEq/kg before encapsulation and bottling.
 But by the time that product has gone through its final processing and waited on a supermarket shelf for several months (or years, as the case may well be), that number will likely be much higher.

 In fact, one study from Poland (Kolanowski et al) found that fish oil capsules developed peroxide levels 20% higher than their initial values within 22 days of storage.
 And these were fish oil supplements that had been stored at room temperature in air-tight containers with limited exposure to light (4).

 While not foolproof, tasting and smelling the oil is probably the best way to assess a product for a regular consumer.
 Just like fresh fish, a truly fresh fish or cod liver oil should have no fishy taste or smell.
 And it shouldn’t need to be covered up by heavy flavoring or a gelatin capsule.

 For the nearly two decades we’ve been working with omega-3, Anne-Marie and I have firmly believed that to experience omega-3 benefits, you must use a fresh fish oil product.

 For that reason, freshness has influenced all our decisions with regards to Omega Cure.
 We start with an ultra-fresh cod liver oil.
-And then, we’ve focused on maintaining that freshness by always keeping Omega Cure cold, packaging the oil in small containers, and shipping directly to your home so as to avoid the store’s long shelf life requirements.
+And then, we’ve focused on maintaining that freshness by keeping Omega Cure cold during production, packaging the oil in small containers, and shipping directly to your home so as to avoid the store’s long shelf life requirements.
 We are also the only omega-3 manufacturer we’ve heard of that offers a completely unflavored liquid cod liver oil – a testament to Omega Cure’s freshness.